biostatsPMH/BiostatsUHNplus/README.md

 #>  [1]  1  2  3  4  5 NA  6  7  8  9 10 NA
 ```

-### Summary statistics of adverse events nested by participant in cohort, stratified by first attribution
+### Nested summary of adverse events by participant in cohort, stratified by attribution to first study drug

-Uses addendum simulated study data.
-Interpret summary output and
+Uses addendum simulated study data and applies variable labels.
-unnested or nested p-value with caution!
+Interpret summary output and unnested or nested p-value with caution!

 Note that if participants were enrolled in more than one cohort
 (crossover), or if repeat AEs in participant had different attribution,